-d Galatians 5:22-26.
-Which gifts that Paul describes also describe you and your work?

-The Expository Dictionary of New Testament Words describes the "spiritual" person as "one who manifests the fruits of the Spirit in his own way."
-From this, we may conclude that through our connection with Christ, we human beings will function as believers in all aspects of our lives.

-A patient lay dying at Florida Hospital as his closest friend kept a vigil at his bedside.
-Nurses moved in and out of the room, caring for the patient's needs.
-Seeking to keep the conversation moving, the friend asked the nurses where they had their training.
-Many had said that they were educated at Florida Hospital College.

-This made a big impression on the friend.
-He then subsequently made several visits to Florida Hospital College to see what it was like.
-Why?
-Because he had told people that the nurses trained at this school seemed to him to constantly give more tender loving care to his dying friend than did those nurses who had been trained somewhere else.
-That is, he was able to see a big difference between them and others in regard to their attitude toward his dying friend.

-Thus, he asked many questions about the college and its mission, and eventually he left a gift of \$100,000 to educate more nurses such as those he had seen in action.
-Yes, spirituality is a way of life.

-How do you manifest your own spirituality in the day-to-day tasks of your life?
-What kind of impression do you think that you make (because, in the end, you do make an impression)?
+tual" person From this, via human bein A patient vigil at his the patient's asked the n were educa This mad made sever Why?
+Beca seemed to l friend than is, he was a to their atti Thus, he esitory Dictionary of New Testament Words describes the "spiring as "one who manifests the fruits of the Spirit in his own way." we may conclude that through our connection with Christ, we have seen will function as believers in all aspects of our lives.
+It lay dying at Florida Hospital as his closest friend kept a bedside.
+Nurses moved in and out of the room, caring for its needs.
+Seeking to keep the conversation moving, the friend hourses where they had their training.
+Many had said that they atted at Florida Hospital College.
+The death of the subsequently real visits to Florida Hospital College to see what it was like, have he had told people that the nurses trained at this school him to constantly give more tender loving care to his dying did those nurses who had been trained somewhere else.
+That able to see a big difference between them and others in regard tude toward his dying friend. asked many questions about the college and its mission, and he left a gift of \$100,000 to educate more nurses such as ad seen in action.
+Yes, spirituality is a way of life. tasks of y you manifest your own spirituality in the day-to-day our life?
+What kind of impression do you think that you cause, in the end, you do make an impression)?